rubyonracetracks/tutorial-rails-rubymn2/01-04-images.md

 # Unit 1
-## Chapter 4: Adding Images
+## Chapter 4: Adding Footer and Header Images

-In this chapter, you will add images.
+In this chapter, you will add footer and header images.

 ### New Branch
 Enter the command "git checkout -b 01-04-images".